dreamgrove/dreamgrove/content/balance/guide/azerite.md

 - {{< spell 278507 "Lunar Shrapnel" "beta" >}} - A niche, yet powerful trait in the right situation.
 At 4+ targets Lunar Shrapnel becomes our best trait and only scales more and more with enemies.
 If an encounter calls for as much multi-target damage as you can push and there are many targets to hit, this should be in your mind when choosing your Azerite gear.

 - {{< spell 273389 "Power of the Moon" "beta" >}} - In constant 2-3 target cleave encounters, Power of the Moon is unmatched, allowing for absolutely no downtime and consistent damage.
 When there is multi-target, but not enough to warrant full on mass AoE, Power of the Moon is a wise choice.

-- {{< spell 279070 "High Noon" "beta" >}} - The ultimate single target trait when stacked 3 times, High Noon brings incredible single target damage with no loss of damage due to movement.
-High Noon is at it’s best in high movement fights where the fight lacks high priority burst periods and or ends at bad kill times for your damage cooldowns.
-This trait also scales better and better at higher item levels, eventually becoming our highest simming trait in roughly heroic Uldir level gear.

 - {{< spell 280559 "Laser Matrix" "beta" >}} - Laser Matrix is a decent trait on single target and mediocre on multi-target, but also activates Reorigination Array in Uldir.
 This buff will eventually be awarding us with up to over 800 of our highest secondary stat, easily surpassing other traits in damage at this point.